Help Center/ Virtual Private Cloud/ Getting Started/ Setting Up an IPv4/IPv6 Dual-Stack Network in a VPC

 • By default, dynamic IPv6 address assignment is enabled for Windows public images.

-• Before enabling dynamic IPv6 address assignment for a Linux public image, check whether IPv6 is supported first.
+• Before enabling dynamic IPv6 address assignment for a Linux public image, check whether IPv6 protocol stack is supported first.
+All Linux public images support the IPv6 protocol stack.
+You also need to configure the ECS as instructed in Dynamically Assigning IPv6 Addresses.
+Otherwise, the ECS cannot communicate with others using IPv6 addresses.

-Step 3: Buy an EIP and Bind It to ECS-A01
+Step 3: Buy an EIP and Bind It to the ECS

 1. Go to the Buy EIP page.

-2. On the Buy EIP page, set the EIP name to EIP-A.
+2. On the Buy EIP page, configure the parameters as prompted.

 You can configure other EIP parameters as required.
 For details, see Buying an EIP.